gmp26/site/reference/GitHub.md

 ```

 ### Resolving any merge conflict
-This usually works fine, but if there are any files that have been edited in both the site copy and your local master copy there may be merge conflict that need to be resolved manually.
+This usually works fine, but if there are any files that have been edited in both the site copy and your local master copy there may be some merge conflicts that need to be resolved manually.
 Fortunately there is a good tool to do this
 ```
 $ git mergetool
 ```

 Use the up-down keys to navigate through the conflicts, selecting the version you want to keep with the left-right keys.
 When you are finished save and quit.
-Git will repeat this process until all the merge conflicts have been resolved.
+Git will repeat this process until all files with merge conflicts have been resolved.
 Once done, commit your merged copy.
 ```
 $ git commit -am'updated from site copy'
 ```